-If you’re looking for the male perspective, however, then Men’s Journal has a different take on who’s the best Bond of all time.
+If you’re looking for a different perspective then Men’s Journal will be glad to give you one.
 According to their ranking, it’s hard to beat the original.
 Sean Connery starred as Bond in six “official” movies and once in the non-Eon produced Never Say Never Again.

-Connery’s Bond established basically all the elements that would pop up in the series through the decades, including the slick wardrobe, suave demeanor, his taste for martinis, fancy cars, and high-tech gadgets.
+Connery’s Bond established all of the elements that would pop up in the series through the decades, including the slick wardrobe, suave demeanor, his taste for martinis, fancy cars, and high-tech gadgets.

 Connery brought the perfect combination of charm, toughness, and humor to the role, something all the actors after him tried to emulate, for better and worse.
 It was Connery who took Bond on his shoulders and lifted him to the worldwide stage, starting a series that’s become one of the longest-running and successful in movie history.

 Or Somebody Else?

 The American Film Institute defined a hero as “a character(s) who prevails in extreme circumstances and dramatizes a sense of morality, courage and purpose.
 Though they may be ambiguous or flawed, they often sacrifice themselves to show humanity at its best.”

 Given this definition, among the greatest screen heroes of all time, James Bond came in at #3 behind Atticus Finch and Indiana Jones.
 Kudos to every actor who’s ever played this role.